API Overview

 | InboxService | Mobile inbox sync and read tracking |

-| MemberService | User management and profiles |
+| MemberService | Member invitations, profiles, roles, and settings |

-| OrganizationService | Organization CRUD |
+| OrganizationService | Organization CRUD, sandbox organizations, and privacy settings |

 | RenderService | Template rendering (internal) |